Rider's Guide Text Page - Access Services : ASI

 Understanding Rider No Shows

 When riders do not show up for their scheduled rides, valuable resources are wasted that could have helped other riders get to their destinations.
-If you are a No Show, you will receive a written notice.
-A person who has 5 or more Rider No Shows in a calendar month and whose No Shows exceed more than 10% of their overall trips taken within the same calendar month may be suspended from using Access.
+If you are a No Show, you will receive a written notice after the second incident.
+A person who has 5 or more Rider No Shows in a calendar month and whose No Shows exceed 10% of their overall trips taken within the same calendar month may be temporarily suspended from using Access.
+No Show Suspensions can range from 10 days for first time suspensions to 30 days for subsequent suspensions.
+All No Show Suspensions will be cleared if no further suspensions are generated for 6 months.

 The following situations are considered Rider No Shows:

-> When a customer cancels a trip less than 2 hours before the scheduled pick-up time.
+When a rider cancels a trip less than 2 hours before the scheduled pick-up time.

-> When the driver arrives at the correct location within the 20-minute on-time window, waits 5 minutes, is unable to locate the customer at the scheduled pick-up and obtains approval from the Dispatcher to depart.
+When the driver arrives at the correct location within the 20-minute on-time window, waits 5 minutes, is unable to locate the rider at the scheduled pick-up and obtains approval from the Dispatcher to depart.

 The following situation is not considered a Rider No Show: